The single most shaming question you can ask a victim of abuse is… why didn’t you just leave?

 Most of us recognize that children and the elderly are vulnerable and therefore need to be protected from sexual predators.
 But what do people say when an adult is abused?
-I’m afraid it’s some variation of the above.
+I’m afraid it gets labeled a mutual affair, but mutual requires consent and consent is not possible in a relationship with an imbalance of power.

 In my upcoming memoir, PRAYED UPON, I describe the grooming process that ensnares victims in this type of abuse.
 I talk about the subtle and methodical tactics my abuser employed to weave his web around me until I was trapped.
 Did he hold a gun to my head?
 No, but he used an equally powerful weapon—cunning manipulation tactics that he implemented over time until he had me right where he wanted me.
 Essentially, I was a pawn in his twisted game.